HBCU Title III Administrators | Texas Southern University | Houston Texas

 Mrs. LaTashia Swain-Gilliard is the Title III Director at the University of Maryland Eastern Shore.
 She is responsible for the management and execution of all matters related to the Title III grants and Sponsored programs at the University of Maryland Eastern Shore.

-Ronald E. Range – Shelton State Community College, Retired
+Ronald E. Range, – Shelton State Community College, Retired

-Mr. Ronald E. Range was the Dean of the C.A.
+Mr. Ronald E. Range is retired Dean of the C.A.
 Fredd Campus of Shelton State Community College, in Tuscaloosa, Alabama, where he also was the Director of Title III.
-He serves on the Executive Committee of the National Association of HBCU Title III Administrators as Financial Secretary.
+He serves on the Executive Committee of the National Association of HBCU Title III Administrators as the Chief Operating Officer.
 In his role as Campus Dean, he worked in cooperation with the President, the Dean of Instruction, the Dean of Students, the Dean of Business Services, other associate deans, division chairpersons, and the faculty to provide leadership and supervision in the planning, development, implementation, and evaluation of the C.A.
 Fredd Campus’ instructional units both credit and non-credit.
 Ronald is a native of Tuscaloosa, Alabama.
 He earned his bachelor’s degree in business administration from Stillman College and a master’s degree in public administration from the University of Alabama at Birmingham.
 Mr. Range serves on various boards of directors and is a member of Kappa Alpha Psi Fraternity, of which he has served as a member of the Grand Board of Directors and Chief of Staff to the 33rd Grand Polemarch.

 Dr. Kim T. Chavis – North Carolina A&T University